 The Iconic Bodega Bay Schoolhouse

 Bodega Bay, CA – "The Birds" (1963)

 Shooting movies on sets allows filmmakers to build their own worlds and be able to control everything from the look to the weather to the time of day.
 However, Alfred Hitchcock’s classic, The Birds, is set in a real location, Bodega Bay, a small town on the California coast which becomes a prison for the film’s heroine, Melanie Daniels.

 The town that they visit is Newtown, a bustling metropolis compared to the endless cornfield that the Hess family sees outside their windows, but this town’s population is barely over 2,000 residents.
-Still, it has a book store, a pizza shop, a pharmacy, and even an army recruitment center.
-Still, it’s not the type of place that is equipped to handle an extraterrestrial attack, leaving them to hole up in their house while the invasion plays out.
+It contains a book store, a pizza shop, a pharmacy, and even an army recruitment center.
+Still, it’s not the type of place that is equipped to handle an extraterrestrial attack, leaving the family to vulnerably to hole up in their house while the invasion plays out.

 Many southern and Midwestern film towns didn’t make the cut on this list because of its dingy landscape or racist undertones, but Sequoyah, OK, the accidental setting for the book turned movie, Where The Heart Is, feels like the south the way it should be.
 The people are friendly, there is no judgment regarding people’s vices and life choices, and the town has a lived-in feel without looking rundown.

 It’s the kind of town that’s not bad to end up in if your boyfriend decides to ditch you while you make a pit stop at an Oklahoma Walmart while on your way to California while eight months pregnant.
 In fact, for the film’s protagonist, Novalee, getting ditched there and spending a month secretly sleeping in the Walmart turns out to be the best thing that ever happened to her.
 It gives her a family, a job, and a life for her daughter that she had always hoped for herself.